-Reading Charles Freeman’s no doubt partial account in The Closing of the Western Mind: The Rise of Faith and the Fall of Reason of the development of Nicene orthodoxy makes you realize, nevertheless, just how entangled with the intellectual and political interests of Christendom the development of Trinitarian thought was.
+Reading Charles Freeman’s no doubt partial account in of the development of Nicene orthodoxy makes you realize, nevertheless, just how entangled with the intellectual and political interests of Christendom the development of Trinitarian thought was.

 I have argued that, historically speaking, the conversion of the Roman empire should be seen as the proper fulfilment of New Testament expectations regarding judgment of the pagan world, the confession of Christ as Lord, and the vindication of the persecuted churches.
 But this “coming” of the reign of YHWH over the nations led inevitably to a fundamental reorientation of the “Christian” mind.
 The church challenged the state over the question of who ultimately was in charge—God or the gods, Christ or Caesar.
 That’s the apocalyptic or political narrative.
 But the church was more than happy to collaborate with the Platonist tradition in Greek philosophy in the construction of a new Christendom worldview.
 That’s the ontological or cosmic narrative.